- CETACEAN RESEARCH

-Since 2004 her research has focussed on three main cetacean communities and species:
+Since 2004 her research has focussed on ecological studies of cetaceans in two geographic regions:

-Caroline has authored or co-authored over 50 peer-reviewed publications in scientific journals, along with multiple conference presentations and reports (see publications).
+Caroline has authored or co-authored over 70 peer-reviewed publications in scientific journals, along with multiple conference presentations and technical reports (see publications).

 Please follow the links below to find out more about a selection of Caroline’s core cetacean research interests: